eike-welk/scala-symbolic-algebra-examples/README.rst

 The three libraries are big enough (500 to 700 lines) to give an impression how working with a real program would be.
 But they are small and simple enough, to be easily understood.
-To write the algorithms, and to judge their correctness, only high school math is necessary.
+To write the algorithms, and to verify their correctness, only high school math is necessary.
 In principle the algorithms can be looked up in Wikipedia (http://en.wikipedia.org/wiki/Table_of_derivatives).